rsvim/rsvim.github.io/docs/api/00__web/classes/TextDecoder.md

 </td>
 <td>

-Decode options, this argument can be omitted, by default is `{fatal: false, ignoreBOM: false}`.
+Decode options, this parameter can be omitted, by default is `{fatal: false, ignoreBOM: false}`.

 </td>
 </tr>